LennyGonz/JavaScript-CheatSheet/README.md

 ajax(_.extend({}, defaults,settings));
 ```
-So I essentially have these two separate objects that I want to mix together at the call site for my AJAX Call
+So essentially there are two separate objects that can be mixed together at the call site for the AJAX Call <br>
-At the call site we're using the underscore library `extend` method to take several objects(in this case default and settings) and it first copies defaults into the object and then it overrides anything that comes through with the settings into the object.
+At the call site we're using the underscore library's `extend` method to take several objects(in this case default and settings) and it first copies defaults into the object and then it overrides anything that comes through with the settings into the object.

 A different approach to achieve the same thing: